-APPENDIX III: Past Performance Reference Questionnaire
+APPENDIX II: Past Performance Reference Questionnaire

-With the technical application, please upload a blank Word document in place of the required Past Performance document in FFPMIS.
+With the technical application, please upload a blank Word document or compatible equivalent in place of the required Past Performance document in FFPMIS.
 Only successful applicants must upload the completed section A of this questionnaire to FFPMIS.
 A successful applicant's history of performance is part of the pre-award risk assessment.
-The remaining sections shall be completed by USAID.
+The remaining sections will be completed by USAID.

-A. CONTRACT/GRANT/COOPERATIVE AGREEMENT INFORMATION:

-ame of Company/Organization Being Evaluated:
+A. CONTRACT/GRANT/COOPERATIVE AGREEMENT INFORMATION: Name of Company/Organization Being Evaluated:

 Address:

-ontract/Award Number:
+Contract/Award Number:

 Contract/Award Value:

 Contract/Award Type:

 Period of Performance:

 B. DESCRIPTION OF CONTRACT/AWARD:

-During the contract/award being evaluated, this firm was the
+During the contract/award being evaluated, this firm was the Prime Contractor/Awardee

-Prime Contractor/Awardee

 Significant sub-contractor/sub-awardee

 Team Member

 Other (Describe):

-Does anything other than a customer/supplier relationship exist between the firm being
+Does anything other than a customer/supplier relationship exist between the firm being evaluated

-evaluated and your organization?
+and your organization?

 No

 Yes

 If yes, please describe the nature of this relationship:

 C. EVALUATOR:

 Name:

 Title:

 Organization:

 Address

 Telephone No:

 Email Address: